ToryHi/OdinAutoGFS/README.md

-# OdinFabric External Module Example
+# OdinFabric Auto GFS Module

 This is a porting project, ported from OdinClient 1.8.9.
 See [OdinFabric](https://github.com/odtheking/OdinFabric) for details.